Executive Search

 What makes this decision meaningful is that beginning a search before the church is truly ready often produces a harder outcome than waiting.

 The most common challenge I see is hiring an Executive Pastor to address a need that was never clearly defined.
 The role becomes a catch-all for unresolved organizational tension, and the new hire is set up for an uphill climb before they even begin.
+This is one reason the Love + Lead hiring process starts with the church's story rather than a job description.

 My process always starts with a deep conversation about the story of the church and the leadership style of the Senior Pastor.
 I ask questions like: When did you feel called to start this church?
 What are the different seasons you have led through?
 In what leadership settings do you feel most alive?
 What is the greatest leadership need on your team right now?
 These are not intake questions.
 They are the foundation of a search.
 Because the right Executive Pastor is not the most credentialed candidate.
 They are the person most aligned with where this church is going and how this Senior Pastor leads.

 Before beginning any search, the Senior Pastor needs to be able to answer three questions with some confidence: What decisions do I need this person to own?
 What does my leadership style require in a complementary partner?
 And what does the next three to five years of this church's mission call for in an executive leader?
 When those questions have clear answers, the church is ready.
 When they are still forming, the most valuable work is not finding candidates.
 It is finding clarity.
+Our free Executive Search Readiness Assessment is a good place to begin that reflection.

 Chris Folwell